pycontribs/pyrax/docs/pyrax_doc.md

 Note that the `keyring_auth()` command allows you to specify a particular username.
 This is especially useful if you need to connect to multiple cloud accounts.
 If you only have a single account, you can specify the username for your account in the config file (explained below), and pyrax will use that by default.

-Once you have authenticated, you now have access to Cloud Servers, Cloud Files, Cloud Block Storage, Cloud Databases, and Cloud Load Balancers, using the following references:
+Once you have authenticated, you now have access to Cloud Servers, Cloud Files, Cloud Block Storage, Cloud Databases, Cloud Load Balancers, Cloud DNS, and Cloud Networks using the following references:

     pyrax.cloudservers
     pyrax.cloudfiles
     pyrax.cloud_blockstorage
     pyrax.cloud_databases
     pyrax.cloud_loadbalancers
+    pyrax.cloud_dns
+    pyrax.cloud_networks

 You don't have to authenticate to each service separately; pyrax handles that for you.